Why join Epworth choir?

 - If you’re not sure whether singing in a choir is for you or whether your music reading is good enough or anything else then remember: in cyberspace, nobody can hear (or see) you sing!
-Our rehearsals are held on Zoom and we can all hear our lovely musical directors singing and playing on the piano but we are all muted except in the breaks.
-And though we love to see lots of happy faces taking part, if you prefer to have your video switched off that’s absolutely fine
+Our rehearsals are streamed on Zoom and you will be able to hear the conductor and accompanist plus all the singers in the room, but nobody else will be able to hear you.
+And though we love to see lots of happy faces taking part, if you prefer to have your video switched off that’s absolutely fine.

-- If you’re all ‘zoomed out’ after a day of working at home, you can stretch your legs, perhaps find a different spot in the house if you have a suitable laptop, tablet or smartphone and have a change of scene while singing.
+- If you’re all ‘zoomed out’ after a day of working at home but you’re not able to join us in person, you can stretch your legs, perhaps find a different spot in the house if you have a suitable laptop, tablet or smartphone and have a change of scene while singing.
 You don’t have to be on video yourself, so anywhere you feel comfortable will do

 We love to have a great variety of people in our choir, so whatever your reason – even (perhaps especially) if it’s not on the list above – we want you to feel at home in Epworth Choir.